EventStore/documentation/docs/clients/dotnet/21.2/migration-to-gRPC.md

 ## Differences in connection management

-Both TCP and gRPC clients are managing the reconnections.
+Both the TCP and gRPC clients are managing reconnections.
 That's the reason why it should be registered as a single instance in the application.

-TCP client requires calling the `ConnectAsync` method at least once to initiate the connection.
-That wasn't ideal if you wanted to inject an already set up connection, as you either had to call it in the asynchronous way or risk deadlocks.
+The TCP client requires calling the `ConnectAsync` method at least once to initiate the connection.
+That wasn't ideal if you wanted to inject an already set up connection, as you either had to call it asynchronously or risk deadlocks.

 ```csharp
 private async Task<IEventStoreConnection> GetEventStoreConnection(string connectionString)